-Although it seems like some people have a strong problem-solving skill, there is a strategy that anyone can use to improve them. how to improve problem solving skills?
+Although it seems like some people have strong problem-solving skills, there is a strategy that anyone can use to improve them. how to improve problem-solving skills?

 All right, your skills are significantly enhanced in this area – and the best part is that most of these activities are also interesting!

-Use these ten creative tips to improve your problem solving skills, develop more strategic ways of thinking, and train your brain to do more.
+Use these ten creative tips to improve your problem-solving skills, develop more strategic ways of thinking, and train your brain to do more by learning how to improve problem-solving skills.

 Here’s how you can make the most of your time at university to improve your problem-solving skills …

-To summarize, my definition of problem solving skills is very simple: it is the ability to identify the nature of a problem (break it down) and to develop effective measures to address the challenges associated with it.
+To summarize, my definition of problem-solving skills is very simple: it is the ability to identify the nature of a problem (break it down) and to develop effective measures to address the challenges associated with it by learning how to improve critical thinking and problem-solving skills.

-The next step in problem solving – and learning problem solving skills – is the ability to break the problem into smaller pieces or smaller and more efficient parts, defining the key elements of the problem.
+The next step in problem-solving – and learning problem-solving skills – is the ability to break the problem into smaller pieces or smaller and more efficient parts, defining the key elements of the problem, and know about how to solve problems in life.

 It is an essential step and a skill to develop both psychologically and managerially.
 Instead of facing a giant, scary, impossible-to-climb monster-mountain, you have to learn how to define smaller roads between the hills and rocks.
-When you break down a big problem into smaller elements, then you are no longer facing an impossible task, and can go about making several very concrete steps to achieve the goal and solve your problem.
+When you break down a big problem into smaller elements, then you are no longer facing an impossible task and can go about making several very concrete steps to achieve the goal and solve your problem-solving steps.

 For example, my students in the MDP program at Al-Farabi KazNU met experts and policy practitioners and identified several problems.
 However, those problems were so complex and so big that they scared the students, who were not sure they could come up with a solution within one semester.
 We had to conduct several additional rounds of exercises to define the main elements of each problem and prepare a table where a large problem was broken down into several elements.